-All employees (except casual employees and those hired for vacation relief) who incur an injury or illness are entitled to and shall receive paid sick leave as provided except when such an injury or illness is covered and compensated by WorkSafeBC payments.
-The employee shall report to their Supervisor the injury or illness which required their absence as soon as may be reasonably possible.

-- a) In the year of hire no paid sick leave will be granted during the first three months of service but at the end of three months' service, the employee will have a paid sick leave allowance of three days set up which will be effective retroactive to the employee's entered service date.
-The employee will have this increased by one day for each additional month of service to a maximum of five days. - b) In the calendar year in which the first anniversary occurs, the employee will be granted ten days. - c) Thereafter at the commencement of each year five additional days will be granted for each year of service to a maximum of 100 days.

-Vacation relief employees will not be granted paid sick leave during the first four months of service, but at the end of four continuous months of service will have a paid sick leave allowance of four days set up.
-This will be increased by one additional day following the fifth continuous month of service.
+- a) All employees are entitled to 5 days of paid leave per year for any personal illness or injury.
+The Employer may request reasonable sufficient proof of illness or injury. - You must have worked for the Employer for at least 90 days to be eligible for the paid sick days. - b) Full Time Regular, Full Time Temporary, Part-Time Regular and Part-Time Temporary (excluding those hired as casual employees and those hired for vacation relief) who incur an injury or illness are entitled to and shall receive paid sick leave as provided except when such an injury or illness is covered and compensated by WorkSafeBC payments.
+The employee shall report to their Supervisor the injury or illness which required their absence as soon as may be reasonably possible. - i) In the year of hire no paid sick leave will be granted during the first 3 months of service but at the end of 3 months' service, the employee will have a paid sick leave allowance of 7 days set up which will be effective retroactive to the employee's entered service date. - ii) In the calendar year in which the first anniversary occurs, the employee will be granted 10 days. - iii) Thereafter at the commencement of each year $\underline{5}$ additional days will be granted for each year of service to a maximum of 100 days. - iv) Vacation relief employees will not be granted paid sick leave during the first 4 months of service, but at the end of 4 continuous months of service will have a paid sick leave allowance of 4 days set up.
+This will be increased by 1 additional day following the 5th continuous month of service. - v) All employees that have been employed with the Employer for at least 90 calendar days shall be entitled to up to 3 days of unpaid sick leave per calendar year.
+This leave must not be taken as partial days and does not have to be taken consecutively. - vi) Casual employees and those hired for vacation relief will be granted paid and unpaid sick leave in accordance with all Articles in 15.01 a)

-15.02 Sick Leave Extending Into the New Year
+15.02 Sick Leave Extending into the New Year